Career and Postsecondary Partnerships

 The Maryland State Department of Education identifies College Board AP courses as college-like courses taught by high school teachers.
 Dual Enrollment courses are college courses taught by college professors.
 Both college and AP courses offer rigorous options for students.
 Students will earn college credit with the successful completion of college course.
 Students may earn college credit with the completion of the AP course and identified score on the AP exam.
 It is recommended that students research which colleges/universities accept AP and/or Dual Enrollment course credit.

 Credits earned through dual enrollment transfer to universities in the state.
 If leaving Maryland, we encourage students to call the university of interest and inquire directly.
 Just like AP scores, some universities take them and some don’t.

 Students are responsible for providing their own transportation; however, as Montgomery College (MC) students, they may utilize both the RideOn bus service and the MC bus service using their MC college id cards during the semester in which they are enrolled at MC.

 FERPA (Family Educational Rights Privacy Act) applies to all students enrolled in college courses, despite the age of the student.
 Therefore, communication is only between the student and the college.
 Students are responsible for monitoring their educational progress through their MC student account and communication with their professors.

-Per FERPA, all communication from the college will be addressed to the student.
-It is the responsibility of students to share all information with their parents/guardians.
+Parents, counselors, and principals must approve the student's college course(s) through the process, however, per FERPA, all communication from the college will be addressed to the student.
+It is the responsibility of students to share all information regarding performance and college course progress with their parents/guardians.
 Parents/guardians are encouraged to be actively involved in the application and registration process with their child.